-Keeping a journal encourages you to take responsibility for your own progress and success.
+Personal Keeping a journal encourages you to take responsibility for your own progress and success.

-- You will be given a diary to help you track your study time and scores.
-Completing the diary is optional.
-However, if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date diary with you. - You will also be given self-assessment questionnaires regarding your study habits, including identifying suggestions for improvement and mistakes to avoid repeating. - At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study habits.
+- Development - You will be given a score calculator to help you track your scores.
+Completing the score calculator is optional.
+However, - if you ever wish to discuss your grade with me, you will be required to bring your completed up-to-date score calculator with you. - At the end of the quarter, you will complete a personal development exercise regarding beneficial and detrimental study habits.

-Enrolment

-You are responsible for handling all issues related to your enrolment.
+Enrolment You are responsible for handling all issues related to your enrolment.